 Further south, Arequipa is a beautiful city with plenty to do, including hiking volcanos and taking a trip to the nearby Colca Canyon to see Andean Condors fly in the wild.
 Along the coast up towards Lima, you find evidence of another ancient civilisation at the Nazca Lines, mysterious lines in the desert.
 Paracas nature reserve is known as the ‘poor man’s Galapagos’ where you can take a boat trip to see sealions and birds such as the blue-footed booby and frigate birds.
 Further north, try some pisco at a local winery or go sand boarding at Huacachina, an oasis in the desert close to Ica.
 Lima is the capital city of Peru, and although many people choose to skip it, spend a couple of days here to see the ruins of Huaca Pucllana, admire the street art in Barranco and eat at some of the world-renowned restaurants in the city.
 Further north, the seaside towns of Huanchaco and Mancora offer great surfing, and the pre-Incan ruins at Chan Chan and close to Trujillo make a fascinating stop.
 Further inland, head to Huaraz for hiking in the magnificent Cordillera Blanca, from day treks to Laguna 69 or multi-day hikes to the Cordillera Huayhuash.
 In the Amazonas region, don’t miss Chachapoyas where you can visit yet more pre-Inca ruins in the mountains at Kuelap, and see the highest waterfall in Peru at Gocta.
 Take an adventure into the Amazon at Iquitos, the gateway to Colombia and Brazil down the Amazon River.

-Read more about these destinations in Peru:
+Read more about Backpacking Peru:

 Check out these travels guides for backpacking Peru on Amazon: